tibramo/angular-presence/README.md

 #angular-presence
 An AngularJS directive & service to detect user interactions and set them in relation to user-defined states like *active*, *away* etc.

-A usecase could be a chat system where you want to know if the user typing, idling or away.
+Use this in an chat or messenger application where you want to display the user states.
+Or you want to inform the user about updates when the user returned after being away - or show specific views depending on the input method (mouse/keyboard/touch).

 ##Examples